Media Files or Theme & Plugin Files Errors

 wp-content/plugins folders the migration will not run.
 Check out our doc on file permissions for more.

 Another potential cause of errors is symlinks.
-Symlinked theme or plugin folders (or subfolders) will not migrate correctly as the web server is unable to locate the real path of the files being migrated.
+Symlinked media files or theme and plugin folders (or subfolders) will not migrate correctly as the web server is unable to locate the real path of the files being migrated.

 Restricted PHP core functions

 Another thing to look out for is restricted PHP core functions.
 Some web hosts don’t allow certain PHP functions to run out of security concerns.
-The functions required to run a Theme & Plugin Files migration are:
+The functions required to run a Media Files or Theme & Plugin Files migration are:

 If you get an error message mentioning any of the above functions, follow up with your web host to see if they can be allowed.
 They are typically listed in the disable_functions section of